pravin006/student-course-database/README.md

 ```

 3. Execute Scripts in Order:
 Run 01_create_tables.sql to create the tables.
-Run 02_insert_data.sql to populate the tables with data.
+Run 02_insert_data.sql to populate the tables with sample data.
 Run 04_insert_trigger.sql and 05_delete_trigger to create the triggers.
 Run 03_queries_1.sql - 03_queries_5.sql to execute the queries and view the results.

 ### SQL Scripts Overview
 #### Table Creation